wmantly-stuff/prep-work/front-end/8-hacker-news/README.md

 * Read through the code, and compare it to what you see on the page.
 What is each thing doing?
 * What do you think of the embedded CSS?
 Is this good practice?
 * Check out the CSS file.
 Does it follow DRY (don't repeat yourself) priniciples?
 * Pick something in the site that you found interesting.
-Be prepared to talk about it tomorrow morning.
+Blog about it.